Our Lady of Caysasay: Deliverance of the town

 By 1732, the town of Taal became the prosperous capital of the Batangas province.
 The town center of Taal was then located along the shore of Taal Lake (then known as Lake Bombon).
 Its prosperity came from provisioning the Manila galleons plying between Acapulco and Manila.
 These galleons also found protection from typhoons at Taal Lake, which was then saline and open to the sea through the navigable Pansipit River.
-They honoured the Lady of Caysasay with cannon fire as they passed in front of her shrine located close to the river.
+They honoured the Virgin of Caysasay with cannon fire as they passed by her shrine close to the river.

-The most violent eruption of the Taal Volcano occurred in 1754 lasting more than eight months.
-The ejecta from the volcano devastated the towns around the lake covering them with layers of deposits.
-The townspeople of Taal, together with their parish priest, fled from their capital and sought refuge at the Church of Our Lady of Caysasay.
-Layers of ejecta and deposits blocked the entrance of Pansipit River, which eventually raised the water of the lake, permanently flooding parts of Tanauan, Lipa, Sala, Bauan and Taal.
-All five towns relocated to higher ground, away from the volcano and lake.
-The present town center of Taal was established on a hillside near the Caysasay Shrine, overlooking Balayan Bay.
-The townspeople believed that the image saved the town of Taal during eruptions of Taal Volcano.
+The violent 1754 eruption of Taal Volcano, which lasted over eight months, saw ejecta from the volcano destroying towns around the lake, and covering the landscape with layers of deposits.
+The townspeople of Taal and their parish priest, fled the capital and sought refuge at the Church of Our Lady of Caysasay.
+Layers of ejecta and deposits blocked the entrance of the Pansipit River, eventually raising the waters of the lake, and permanently flooding part or all of Tanauan, Lipa, Sala, Bauan and Taal.
+All five towns relocated to much higher ground, away from the volcano and lake, with present town center of Taal established on a hillside near the Caysasay Shrine above Balayan Bay.
+The townspeople believed the image had saved them during eruptions of Taal Volcano.

 The old town center is now the present San Nicolas, Batangas.
-Eventually, a considerably narrower and shallower Pansipit River was formed from the volcanic deposits rendering it impassable for large ships.
-Bombon Lake, later renamed as Taal Lake, slowly transformed from saline to a freshwater lake.
+Eventually, a considerably narrower and shallower Pansipit River was formed as volcanic deposits rendered it impassable for large ships.
+Bombon Lake, later renamed Taal Lake, slowly transformed from saline to a freshwater lake.

 Pontifical coronation

 Pope Pius XII issued a pontifical decree of coronation on 21 November 1954 to the Archbishop of Lipa, Alejandro Olalia y Ayson.
-The papal bull was signed by the Secretary Deacon of the Vatican Chapter, Giulio Carlo Rossi and notarized by the Guardian Chancellor of the Vatican Chapter, Monsignor Ferdinand Prosperini Joseph Calderari.
+The papal bull was signed by the Secretary Deacon of the Vatican Chapter, Giulio Carlo Rossi, and notarized by the Guardian Chancellor of the Vatican Chapter, Monsignor Ferdinand Prosperini Joseph Calderari.

 On 8 December 1954, the coronation rites were presided by the Archbishop of Santiago de Compostela, Cardinal Fernando Quiroga Palacios.